 - Café – offers coffee, cappuccinos and pastries

 - Ice Cream – includes ice cream, salads and refreshing fruit drinks.

 However, in my opinion, the food options at the amusement park are pretty basic and not that great.
 A much better option would be to eat at the In Situ restaurant at the nearby Jardín Botanico botanical gardens.

-There are four categories of entrance fees for Parque Norte:
+There are three categories of entrance fees for Parque Norte:

 - Extreme Bracelet = 38,000 pesos ($12.62) – includes unlimited use of the following attractions at the park: Kamikaze, Simulator Expedition, Infinite Space, Fantastic Simulator, Extreme Simulator, Prehistoric Jungle, Journey to the Center of the Earth, Polar, Maui, Balloons, Morgan, Eagle, Crash, Mythical Train, Iguana Train and Plane.

 - Fusion Bracelet = 25,000 pesos ($8.31) – includes the use of only the family attractions at the park including Rabbits, Urban, Balloons, Invasion, Gas Station, Mini Crash, Fantastic Simulator, Jungle, Prehistoric, Simulator Expedition, Mythical Train, Iguana Train, Infinity Space, Plane, Zig Zag, Morgan Boat.